 top of page

 Search words that lead nowhere: The concept of placing nonspecific searchable terms into the resume too often backfires.
 The right words are essential for getting noticed.
-As with generic job descriptive sentences, common search words leave employers/recruiters cold.
+Common search words leave employers/recruiters cold.
 Using words such as "customer service" or "skilled communicator" may seem necessary, but they apply to every job imaginable.

 Employer's want more: